kristapsb52/Qgis_Skimage_Method_plugin/README.txt

 Necessary packages for this plugins use:
     * scikit-image

-(It is assumed that the user has Qgis 3.8 installed) To install the package open OSGeo4W Shell as an administrator and write:
+(It is assumed that the user has Qgis 3.8 or newer version installed) To install the package open OSGeo4W Shell as an administrator and write:
 >> py3_env
 >> python -m pip install scikit-image